agkphysics/ChatBot/README.md

 **An interactive chat bot using case based reasoning.**

-This chat bot uses CBR techniques to have a conversation with a user.
-It is a summer project I have been working on while studying at the University of Auckland.
+This web chat bot uses CBR techniques to have an English conversation with a user.
+It is a summer project I worked on while studying at the University of Auckland, over the 2016-2017 holidays.

 ## Installation